by Joan Masterson

 We also want to encourage you to end your fast with a Purim Party.

-We hope you will take pictures at your Purim party and send them to us so that we may make a family album on our website.Traditionally, Purim parties have a carnival-type atmosphere.
-Children and adults dress like the characters in the Esther story, both heroes and villain.
+We hope you will take pictures at your Purim party and send them to us so we may make a family album on our website.
+Traditionally, Purim parties have a carnival-type atmosphere.
+Children and adults dress like those in the Esther story, both heroes and villains.
 There is usually a tongue-in-cheek telling of the story of Esther.
 The audience cheers at the sound of Esther’s name and boos at the sound of Haman’s name.
 The day is filled with a great many games and much food.
-Especially cookies called “Hamentashen”, a three-sided cookie with jam inside which represents Haman’s three-sided hat.
+Especially cookies called “Hamentashen”, a three-sided cookie with jam inside representing Haman’s three-sided hat.
 Of course, you may choose any kind of fundraiser you want.
 One gal asked if she could have a Pampered Chef Party to raise money.
 I replied, “Why Not”?
-But whatever you do, please take pictures and send them to us so that we can include you in our family album on our website.
+But whatever you do, please take pictures and send them to us so we can include you in our family album on our website.

 The following, by Emuna Braverman, was taken from the Aish website: